psql

 .pool_created_X3rbm4nC

-) and should not be queried directly.An event defined as event PoolCreated(address pool, address token0, address token1)
+) and should not be queried directly.event PoolCreated(address pool, address token0, address token1)

 will result in a queryable view named pool_created